Medical Assistance Fraud

 (b) Attorney general — Right to injunctive relief.
-The attorney general may institute proceedings to prevent and restrain violations of this chapter as provided in subsection (a) of this section.
+The attorney general may institute proceedings to prevent and restrain violations of this chapter as provided in subsection (a).

-In addition to injunctive relief authorized pursuant to subsection (a) of this section, any person who violates this chapter may be liable for a civil penalty in a suit by the attorney general of this state of not more than one thousand dollars ($1,000) for each violation.
+(d) Civil penalty.
+In addition to injunctive relief authorized pursuant to subsection (a), any person who violates this chapter may be liable for a civil penalty in a suit by the attorney general of this state of not more than one thousand dollars ($1,000) for each violation.

 History of Section.